tpowellcio/mbrochh.github.com/source/posts/ssl.md

 I also had to download the intermediate and root certificates which came in the form of .pem files.

-It seems as if the process is done now, so I headed over to the [SSL docs at Webfaction](https://docs.webfaction.com/user-guide/websites.html#secure-sites-https).
+It seeed as if the process was done now, so I headed over to the [SSL docs at Webfaction](https://docs.webfaction.com/user-guide/websites.html#secure-sites-https).

 The docs just say "_To enable your security certificate, please upload the